The Newry Highwayman

-"The Newry Highwayman" is a traditional Irish or British folk song about a criminal's life, deeds, and death.
-It is also found in Ireland, the USA and Canada with titles such as "Rambling Boy" and "Rude And Rambling Man".
+"The Newry Highwayman" (Roud 490, Laws L12, see below for alternate titles) is a traditional English-language folk song about a highwayman's life, deeds, and death.
+It is found in Ireland, England, the United States, and Canada, under many different names.
 The earliest known version is from 1788, likely printed by John Brown, in a chapbook entitled "The irish robbers's [sic] adventure.
 To which is added An Elegy on the Death of Captain Allen."
 The earliest broadside is from 1824 (Bodleian Harding B 25(2054)).
-Some versions mention "Mansfield" and this is sometimes taken to be William Murray, first Earl of Mansfield (1706-1793).
+Some versions mention "Mansfield" and this is sometimes taken to be William Murray, 1st Earl of Mansfield (1706-1793).
 The 1788 version mentions "Reddans Town" instead of Newry, though the rest of the song is nearly identical to later versions.
-British variants are generally classified as Roud 490; American variants are classified as Laws L12.

 Other titles for this song include: